2025 Viking FK season

-The 2025 season is Viking's 7th consecutive year in the Eliteserien, and their 75th season in the top flight of Norwegian football.
-The club is participating in the 2025 Eliteserien, 2025 Norwegian Football Cup and the 2025–26 UEFA Conference League.
-It is the club's fifth season with Bjarte Lunde Aarsheim and Morten Jensen as managers.
+The 2025 season was Viking's 7th consecutive year in the Eliteserien, and their 75th season in the top flight of Norwegian football.
+The club participated in the 2025 Eliteserien, 2025 Norwegian Cup, 2025–26 Norwegian Cup and the 2025–26 UEFA Conference League.
+It was the club's fifth season with Bjarte Lunde Aarsheim and Morten Jensen as managers.

+The club clinched their ninth Norwegian top division title with a 5–1 win over Vålerenga on 30 November 2025.